jarizleifr/ManulECS/README.md

 - **Tag**, a boolean flag, which don't contain data
 - **Resource**, singleton class that exists outside the sphere of entities

-A collection of entities having a certain configuration of components and tags is called a View, which
+A collection of entities having a certain configuration of Components and Tags is called a View, which is pretty much just a read-only Span of entities for us to index components with.

 ### Serialization